Ivan Hladík

-Ivan Hladík (born 30 January 1993) is a Slovak footballer who plays as a centre-back for Slovak club club ŠKF Sereď.
+Ivan Hladík (born 30 January 1993) is a Slovak professional footballer who plays as a centre-back.

 Club career

 Hladík made his first league appearance for Senica on 23 July 2011, coming as substitute for Jan Kalabiška in the 43rd minute of a 2–3 away loss against Slovan Bratislava.

 In June 2016, he was signed by Spartak Trnava.

 On 25 January 2021, he joined I liga side Puszcza Niepołomice on a two-year deal.
 He left the club by mutual consent on 15 February 2022.

 On 18 February 2022, Hladík signed a one-and-a-half-year deal with Stal Stalowa Wola.
 In his league debut on 12 March 2022 against Wisłoka Dębica, he scored Stal’s first goal and was given a red card after a foul on Łukasz Siedlik in a 2–2 draw.